 They also work to develop, gather, and introduce technical information among customers, designers, and manufacturers.
 They may work within the company itself, where they standardize, for example, terms used to describe processes.

-A technical writer is needed to break down difficult to understand process terminology into easy-to-read text.
+They break down difficult to understand process terminology into easy-to-read text.

 Looking for a technical writer?

 As a technical writer, there is a lot of research to be done.
 They strive to examine what information the target group needs and how it needs to be prepared.
 They then work to process documents, translate sources and edit texts.

 In addition, a tech writer ensures that the wording of the text is legally and technically flawless.
 In addition to concept development, layout and design work on internal company terminology, localization, and data maintenance are also important areas of responsibility.

 Technical writers often have to work with engineers, developers, and/or scientists to handle and manage any information between different teams.

 Therefore, they must be able to grasp complex data and relay the information to people who may not necessarily come from scientific backgrounds.